By : Quentin - Categories : Histoires de vêtements

 FOB Factory

-FOB Factory offers a more modern interpretation of this heritage with models such as the F151 and F160, which reproduce the proportions and aesthetics of 1960s–1970s American jeans while adapting them to current expectations in terms of comfort and fit.
-A perfect example of how a transitional era can be reinterpreted to align with more modern standards and contemporary trends.
+FOB Factory offers a more contemporary interpretation of this heritage through models such as the F153 and F160, which retain the proportions and aesthetics of American jeans from the 1960s and 1970s while adapting them to modern expectations in terms of comfort and fit.
+They perfectly illustrate how a pivotal period in denim history can be reimagined to meet contemporary standards while remaining faithful to its origins.

 F153 5P | F160 '66